 Why do shampoos break you out?

 “Some shampoos contain oils—they can be olive, argon or coconut— that are pore-clogging, aka comedogenic,” says Melville, NY dermatologist Kally Papantoniou, MD.
-“These oils may not make everyone break out, but if you are prone to acne you may be more sensitive to oil-containing shampoos.”
+“These oils may not make everyone break out, but if you are prone to acne, you may be more sensitive to oil-containing shampoos.”
 New York dermatologist Orit Markowitz, MD, notes that if you’re breaking out, it may also be an indication of allergy to an ingredient in your shampoo.

-If you have darker hair and are seeing an uptick in breakouts, Glenn Dale, MD dermatologist Valerie Callender, MD says this is normal.
-“Because black hair is frequently dry due to the curly nature of the hair, shampoos containing oils like cocoa butter or shea butter are frequently used.”
+If you have darker hair and are seeing an uptick in breakouts, this is normal.
+“Because black hair is frequently dry due to the curly nature of the hair, shampoos containing oils like cocoa butter or shea butter are frequently used,” explains Glenn Dale, MD dermatologist Valerie Callender, MD.

 How can you tell if your breakouts are caused by shampoo?